 Many of the discussions and presentations at DevOpsDays Austin focused on learning about tools and improving processes between Development and IT Operations, and rightly so!
 This is the focus of the DevOps function.
 However, it is also clear that DevOps teams recognize the importance of ensuring that their organizations have visibility of their modern infrastructure and workloads while ensuring compliance requirements.
 Teams are very eager to learn as much as they can about cloud security and compliance.

 While companies are intent on improving their DevOps processes, they also understand the pressing need to add security to their operations.
 As such, Threat Stack was proud to provide education and discuss solutions at DevOpsDays Austin.
 A partner to a growing number of customers and a recognized industry leader in cloud security, Threat Stack always looks forward to helping organizations with their cloud security requirements.
 As always, we are deeply committed to hearing from the industry at large as well as our customers — we just launched our Customer Advisory Board! — so we can offer the strongest support as they begin or continue their cloud journey and achieve their business goals.

-If you are interested in getting started in cloud security, we invite you to sign up for a Free Cloud Security Trial now.
+If you are interested in getting started in cloud security, sign up for a demo of Threat Stack’s intrusion detection platform.

 Get in touch for a demo of Threat Stack's comprehensive instrusion detection platform.